kittykatattack/ga/README.md

 ![The green pillars](/tutorials/screenshots/29.png)

-You can see how the gap gradually narrows from four spaces on the right down to two on the left.
+You can see how the gap gradually narrows from four spaces on the left down to two on the right.

 All the blocks that make up the pillars are in a `group` called `blocks`.